Greville Charles Douglas1

 Lt.-Col. Froude Dillon Trollope was born in 1888 at Wiveliscombe, Somerset, England.2 He was the son of Harry Bawden Bellew and Ada Jane Llewellin.2 He married Hon.
 Dorothy Nesta Trollope, daughter of Major Hon.
 Robert Cranmer Trollope and Ethel Mary Carew, on 17 October 1918 at Williton, Somerset, England.1,2

-He was given the name of Froude Dillon Bellew at birth.3 He was decorated with the award of the Military Cross (M.C.).3 He gained the rank of Lieutenant-Colonel in the service of the Somerset Light Infantry.3 He was invested as a Officer, Order of the British Empire (O.B.E.).3 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).3 In 1920 his name was legally changed to Froude Dillon Trollope by Royal Licence.1 He lived at Okehampton Manor, Somerset, England.3 He held the office of Deputy Lieutenant (D.L.).3
+He was given the name of Froude Dillon Bellew at birth.3 He was awarded the Military Cross (M.C.)3 He gained the rank of Lieutenant-Colonel in the Somerset Light Infantry.3 He was appointed Officer, Order of the British Empire (O.B.E.)3 He was awarded the Distinguished Service Order (D.S.O.)3 In 1920 his name was legally changed to Froude Dillon Trollope by Royal Licence.1 He lived at Okehampton Manor, Somerset, EnglandG.3 He held the office of Deputy Lieutenant (D.L.)3

 Citations